 Very special notices.
 State-of-the-art notices with clever comments.

 Guidelines for Specific Types of Notices

 Deciding on which type of notice to use is not an exact science.
-Don't use a danger notice when a warning is more appropriate (the same as "crying wolf").
-Also, use notices in a consistent way throughout a report.
+Just don't use a danger notice when a warning is more appropriate (the same as "crying wolf").
+Also, use notices in a consistent way throughout a document.
 Do not create your own notices, such as putting "Important:" in place of "Warning."